linkstreet/box-sdk/README.md

 ## Box Api v2.0 SDK under development.

-So far this SDK has only machine to machine authentication mechanism and the following functionalities
+So far this SDK has only machine to machine authentication mechanism and the following functionality

 #### Folders
 1. Get folder info